kubestellar/kubestellar/docs/poc2023q1/outline.md

 - Propagation of reported state from edge to center.
 - Summarization of reported state in the center.
 - The edge opens connections to the center, not vice-versa.
+- An edge computing platform "product" that can be deployed (as opposed to a service that is used).

 Some important things that are not attempted in this PoC include the following.

-- An implementation that supports a large number of edge clusters.
+- An implementation that supports a large number of edge clusters or any other thing that requires sharding for scale.
 - More than one SyncTarget per Location.
 - Return or summarization of status from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
-- More than baseline security (e.g., HTTPS, Secret objects, bearer token based service authorization).
+- More than baseline security (baseline being, e.g., HTTPS, Secret objects, non-rotating bearer token based service authentication).
+- A good design for bootstrapping the workload management in the edge clusters.
+- Very strong isolation between tenants in the edge computing platform.

 It is TBD whether the implementation will support intermittent connectivity.
 This depends on whether we can quickly and easily get a